ABOUT THE POSTER SESSION

 Display — Your poster must be on display by 4:00 pm on the day of the poster session.
 You can put your poster up any time after 12:00 noon.
 Shuttle service will be available between the APS, the Guest House, and Bldg.
 240 from 12:00 noon to 2:00 p.m.
 Your poster will be assigned a number; please check the list on display at the poster area.
 Mount your poster on the board labeled with that number.

 Removal — Please remove your poster at the conclusion of the poster session.
-Posters not removed will be held in the APS User Office for one week and then discarded.
+Posters not removed will be discarded.

 - Argonne authors need to clear their abstracts through the usual Argonne clearance process.